ook/baseimage-erlang/README.md

 Note that all the philosophy from phusion/baseimage-docker is kept untouched.
 You shall read their README.md file.
 This image tags match the version of OTP you want to use.
 If your version is missing, just open a PR.

-Available pre-built images OTP versions:
+Available pre-built images OTP versions (or check on [docker hub](https://hub.docker.com/r/ook99/baseimage-erlang/tags/)):
   * 21.0
   * 20.3.6
   * 19.3.6